1Marc/modern-todomvc-vanillajs/readme.md

 # TodoMVC App Written in Vanilla JS in 2022

-Seems it is pretty simple to build fairly complex things these days in modern JavaScript.
-We can take advantage of most features without crazy hacks.
+Seems it is pretty straightforward to build reasonably complex things using only modern JavaScript these days!
+We can take advantage of most newer features without hacks or polyfills.

 Here's my Vanilla JavaScript implementation: